dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

   colon.
 Consider `org.dcache.auth.Subjects#principalsFromArgs` to see how the principal type string maps to the principals classes.

-The conversion from a set of principals to a set of strings is done entirely within the `authenticate` method of the `PyscriptPlugin`-class.
+The conversion from a set of principals to a set of strings is done entirely outside of Python.
 The Python file only ever sees a set of strings, while someone using the plugin will only ever need to pass a set of principals from within Java.
 The conversion is done using existing functions.

 You will need to write Python code to handle the credentials properly.
 Note that the credentials will *not* come as primitives but as objects.
 Read the [Jython](https://javadoc.io/doc/org.python/jython/latest/index.html) documentation